PX4/PX4-Autopilot/apps/interpreters/ficl/README.txt

 Disclaimer:  This installation steps have only been exercised using Ficl 4.1.0.
 With new versions you will likely have to make some adjustments to this instructtions or to the files within this directory.
-This of this information as "recommendations" -- not necessarily proven instructions.
+Think of this information as "recommendations" -- not necessarily proven instructions.

 1. CD to apps/interpreters/ficl